 Any wireless device will work with a MU-MIMO router, but to get the most WiFi performance improvement, the device should also support MU-MIMO technology.
 Based on exhibits at the Consumer Electronics Show (CES) and Computex, it's expected that manufacturers of computers, laptops, smartphones, and tablets will increasingly support MU-MIMO in the coming years.
 According to DigitalTrends.com, the technology should be a standard feature in most devices by 2017.

 Though MU-MIMO is still an emerging technology, forward-thinking companies like Qualcomm and Linksys have anticipated its future demand.
-With the introduction of Qualcomm’s Wave 2 MU-MIMO WiFi® chip and Linksys Max-Stream EA8500 (the first MU-MIMO-capable router) , this faster networking solution has taken its first step toward becoming the standard.
+With the introduction of Qualcomm’s Wave 2 MU-MIMO WiFi® chip, this faster networking solution has taken its first step toward becoming the standard.

 Both companies are promoting early adoption of MU-MIMO by offering the technology in a variety of products: routers, range extenders, and USB client adapters, with more to come as the technology is popularized.
 Given its superiority over existing network standards, it likely won’t be long before MU-MIMO becomes the norm.